If you're experiencing service level agreement (SLA) issues, use this guide to find solutions to the most common behaviors.

 • Updates to schedules don’t reflect in SLA Targets

-For general information about the functioning of SLA, see this article: Viewing and understanding SLA targets.
+For general information about how SLAs function, see Viewing and understanding SLA targets.

 The badge shows Now after the target is breached

-The badge will display Now when the target changes after a breach.
-These changes can include public comments, status changes, priority changes, or policy changes.
+The badge displays Now when the target changes after a breach.
+These changes include public comments, status changes, priority changes, or policy changes.

 Breached targets do not take business hours into consideration

-Even if the target was set up on business hours, the badge will always show the time in calendar hours.
-It does not matter if your target is in business or calendar hours.
+Even if you set up the target on business hours, the badge always shows the time in calendar hours.
+It doesn't matter if your target is in business or calendar hours.

 The new policy does not display

-Zendesk isn't applying a newly created SLA policy to existing tickets, or Zendesk isn't applying an updated SLA policy to tickets already using that SLA.
+Zendesk doesn't apply a newly created SLA policy to existing tickets, or Zendesk doesn't apply an updated SLA policy to tickets already using that SLA.

 Explanation

 SLAs are based on ticket events.
 For an SLA policy to match tickets, an event such as ticket creation or ticket update must happen on the ticket.
-Otherwise, the ticket shows no SLA information or keeps showing the old SLA information.
+Otherwise, the ticket shows no SLA information or continues to show the old SLA information.

-In the example below, an SLA policy wasn't applied because either there wasn't an existing policy to apply the last time the ticket was updated, or the ticket didn't meet the policy's conditions.
+In the example below, an SLA policy didn't apply because there wasn't an existing policy to apply the last time the ticket was updated, or the ticket didn't meet the policy's conditions.

 SLA not applied because SLA was updated after the ticket was created

-In the example below, an SLA policy is applied after an update to the ticket, after either a policy was created, or the ticket was updated to meet an existing policy's conditions:
+In the example below, an SLA policy applies after a ticket update, after you create a policy or update the ticket to meet an existing policy's conditions:

 SLA applied after ticket update